Another-Axiom/GT_CustomMapExample/README.md

 - Turn off Specular Highlights
 - Turn off Reflections

+## UberShader Dynamic Lighting
+Another lighting option available for Custom Maps that utilize the UberShader is `Uber Shader Dynamic Lights`.
+These use the same lighting system as the Ghost Reactor area in Gorilla Tag.
+To enable this on your map use the `Use Uber Shader Dynamic Lights` option on the MapDescriptor if you want to enable it as soon as your map is loaded.
+Or you can use `Zone Load Triggers` to enable/disable UberShader Dynamic Lighting when loading or unloading a Zone.
+Currently only Point Lights are supported by this system and any lights you want to use for `Uber Shader Dynamic Lighting` need to have the `UberShaderDynamicLight` component on them.
+You can also use the `UberShaderDynamicLight` prefab located in the `Assets/MapPrefabs/` folder.
+The `FunctionalityOverview_DynamicLights` scene has some examples of UberShader Dynamic Light usage that you can use as reference.

 ## Trigger Scripts/Prefabs
 The following scripts can be used for multiple purposes, but the GameObject they are attached to will always need a Collider component with `Is Trigger` set to true.
 All trigger scripts have several common options: